 My seizures are becoming more frequent and lasting longer.
 This has dramatically affected my learning – memory, word finding, processing – I feel like I have become “slow”.
-Are there any exercises I can do to combat this?
+Are there any exercises I can do to help?
 It’s really affecting me, not only academically, but personally too.

-Certainly you can put in place strategies to help with your learning as well, but it sounds like your epilepsy needs a review as a priority first.
+Certainly you can put in place strategies to help with your learning as well, but it sounds like your epilepsy needs a review as a priority first because this is probably the reason your memory is affected.
 If you reduce the seizures, it will definitely show an improvement on your learning.

-Just like commencing a medication, weaning off a medication can cause side effects, or withdrawal effects.
-If anything out of the ordinary happens get in touch with the doctor for guidance.
-Coming off medication is like going on; it needs to be done gradually and sometimes needs to be adjusted according to how the person is tolerating the change.
+Just like commencing a medication, weaning off a medication can cause side effects, or withdrawal effects too.
+If anything out of the ordinary happens get in touch with the doctor for advice.
+Coming off medication is like starting; it needs to be done slowly and over time, and sometimes needs to be adjusted according to how the person is tolerating the change.

 The effects of an epilepsy diagnosis are not limited to just your family.
 A child with epilepsy should be supported in leading as normal a life as possible, given his or her particular situation.
 This view should be shared with extended family members, teachers, coaches, and friends.
 It is important for you to recognise how the diagnosis might affect others and communicate with them accordingly.

 This resource includes a section about talking to others about your child’s epilepsy which may be of interest.